Jubatian/rrpge-spec/specs/kcall.rst

 user mode - supervisor mode separation of the RRPGE CPU, such as to provide means for switching in and out memory banks from the CPU's address space.

-Other important aspects of the kernel including events (interrupts) and their handlers are detailed in the "kernel.rst" documentation.
+Other important aspects of the kernel are detailed in the "kernel.rst" documentation.

 The kernel call interface is implemented using the "JSV" opcode of the RRPGE CPU (see "JSV" in "cpu_inst.rst").
 The first parameter of the call selects the